Best time on Australia Beaches

 You will brown up more smoothly and lastingly by sunbathing before

 11am and after 3pm.
 And you may live longer too.

-is blessed with too many amazing beaches to list, offering some
+Australia is blessed with too many amazing beaches to list (including about 100 in the Sydney area alone), offering some

 of the world's best surfing, snorkelling, scuba diving, and of course